kunalramchurn/FastAPI-ExpenseTracker/README.md

 # FastAPI-ExpenseTracker

+The basis of this app, is to allow a use to create, retrieve,delete and update and delete expense.
+It also contains an endpoint to upload a csv file to record expenses.

-1. Authentication Flow using OAUTH2
+1. Authentication using OAUTH2 flow
+2. Dependency injections
-2. CRUD Endpoints
+3. CRUD Endpoints
-3. Deployment through Uvicorn server
+4. Deployment through Uvicorn server
+5. Testing endpoints